 Further down, you’ll find more information on which materials and additives you should avoid and why.

-Choosing the best nontoxic mattress for your baby is imperative.
+Choosing the best nontoxic mattress for your baby is more important than you might realize.
 With the right information, you can make an informed choice.
 Keep these requirements in mind:

-- Choose a mattress that is entirely GOTS or GOLS certified.
-This ensures the finished product was made in a certified facility with rigorous standards.
+• GOTS or GOLS certification – This ensures the finished product was made in a certified facility with rigorous standards.
+The acronyms stand for Global Organic Textile Standard (GOTS) and Global Organic Latex Standard (GOLS).
 For example, “natural latex” is not the same as GOLS-certified latex because the former can contain up to 30% synthetic materials, including polyurethane foam which is toxic and highly flammable.

-- Choose a mattress without petroleum-based foam.
-Also beware of brands claiming to use a soy-based foam.
-You should ask whether it’s 100% soy (many mix a small percentage of soy-based foam in with the highly flammable polyurethane foam), and whether there are chemicals mixed into the foam itself.
+• No petroleum-based or soy-based foam – Ask what makes up any mattress foam.
+Many mix a small percentage of soy-based foam in with the highly flammable polyurethane foam.
+Find out whether there are chemicals mixed into the foam itself.

 This baby gear guide contains affiliate links.